weltliteratur/blog/_posts/2016-09-29-Mistranslated-Dates-in-Literature.markdown

 For all we know, this last example could be another honest mistake (mistyping a number, happens).
 Maybe all these examples can be traced back to simple mistakes that go unnoticed by the common reader (unless you're part of a research project whose purpose it is to extract dates from literary corpora :-)… Anyway, we got more findings like this.
 You'll find some examples in [TIWOLI, our app for Android and iOS](/Introducing-TIWOLI/).
 We didn't dare to correct wrong dates, we wanted to preserve them as they were.
 After all, that's how every reader of these elder translations encountered them.

-Many of the translations are from the 19th or early 20th century when transations didn't yet meet our idea of a proper translation.
+Many of the translations are from the 19th or early 20th century when transations didn't yet meet our idea of a proper, authentic translation.
 For example, the first German translation of Huxley's "Brave New World" changed the location [from "London" to "Berlin"](https://de.wikipedia.org/wiki/Sch%C3%B6ne_neue_Welt#Deutsche_.C3.9Cbersetzung) (which was authorised by the author, by the way; but this wouldn't pull through nowadays, I guess).

 Some sort of weird adaptation could be the reason for some of the above-cited examples.
-But I don't really know.
+But I really don't know.
 The question is: Are all these examples plain and utter mistakes?
 Or are there reasons for the way those dates where mistranslated?

 (For hints, drop me a line [on Twitter](https://twitter.com/umblaetterer), via mail, or use the comment field below.)